Off To A Yummy Year

 boil14 2

 Another year and another Louisiana style crustacean boil.
 I’ve now been a part of 5 boils, and I tell you what…it just keeps gettin’ better!
+But this year we were boiling in the cold because the weather gave us a hectic jen ne sais quoi.

-Big brother is the reason for the season
+Big brother is watching

-The big brother was visiting and we wanted to recreate our boil from 2013.
+My big brother was visiting and we wanted to recreate our boil from 2013.
 Not only did we do it…we did it perfectly.
 Well, the potatoes were a touch over done but everything else was ridiculous.
 Following the same basic procedure as last time, but letting the crabs soak about 30 minutes less.
 I liked that because the crab didn’t absorb too much of the boil liquid.
 Don’t get me wrong, the boil spice and flavor is great, but I don’t think it needs to inundate everything.
 There is plenty of spice to be had in the corn, potatoes and sausage.

 boil14

 As you can see from the pics, we went halvsies on the crab and cooked some lobsters as well.
 Asian markets here have lobsters at around $9lb while the crab is $13lb.
 Boy was it great to have both bugs.
-I found the crab flavor more pleasurable but the large meaty chunks of the lobster were a big hit.
+I found the crab flavor more pleasurable, but the large meaty chunks of the lobster were a big hit.

 So, on a rainy December San Diego Saturday, 17 crab pickin’ amateurs got after it with the perfect amount of everything important.